European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-prebid-client-side.md

 - Documentation on prebid.org: [Professor Prebid User Guide](https://docs.prebid.org/tools/professor-prebid.html)

 <!-- Reduce Latency by Setting the API Base URL for the Production Environment not applicable for EUID -->

+## Optional: Prebid.js Integration with Google Secure Signals

+if you're using Prebid.js, and you're planning to pass UID2 tokens to Google using Google Secure Signals, there are a couple of additional configuration steps:

+- In your Google Ad Manager account, make sure that encrypted signals are properly shared with third-party bidders: see [Allow Secure Signals Sharing](integration-google-ss.md#allow-secure-signals-sharing).
+- Update your Prebid.js configuration: see [Optional: Enable Secure Signals in Prebid.js](integration-google-ss.md#optional-enable-secure-signals-in-prebidjs).